-Built for B2B: stable supply, flexible customization, and technical support across PPF, automotive window films, architectural films, and industrial valves—helping partners improve delivery efficiency and ROI.
+Built for B2B: stable supply, flexible customization, and technical support across PPF, automotive window films, architectural films, and functional films—helping partners improve delivery efficiency and ROI.

 Returns get expensive.
 I’m not talking about the obvious stuff like shipping damage or a newbie installer stretching a roll like it’s vinyl wrap—those are loud, easy failures; the quiet ones are worse, because they pass inbound inspection, install “fine,” and then six weeks later you’re eating RMAs, chargebacks, and a slow bleed of trust across your installer network.
 And here’s the uncomfortable question: are you buying film, or are you buying variability?